Anil Potti: Aftermath

 Healthcare companies cut ties with Potti after evidence surfaced that Potti had fabricated awards on his resume.
-The American Cancer Society stopped payments of a five-year grant which totaled $729,000 as Potti had received the grant based on his credentials.
+The American Cancer Society stopped payments of a five-year grant which totalled $729,000 as Potti had received the grant based on his credentials.
 Duke University later reimbursed the American Cancer Society for the full amount of the grant.

 Three clinical trials at Duke University Medical Center based on Potti's research came under scrutiny in 2009 and were temporarily suspended, then were permanently stopped in 2010.
 The United States Food and Drug Administration (USFDA) reviewed one of the studies in 2009, several years after its initiation, and concluded that the study would require an Investigational New Drug application, which had not been submitted.
 An FDA audit in 2011 further showed that an Investigational Device Exemption application had not been filed, but otherwise found "no significant deficiencies" in Duke's IRB conduct.
-Potti's medical license record with the North Carolina Medical Board shows eleven settlements, each of at least $75,000, for incidents that appear to be related to these trials.
+Potti's medical licence record with the North Carolina Medical Board shows eleven settlements, each of at least $75,000, for incidents that appear to be related to these trials.

-In late 2011, the North Carolina Medical Board reprimanded Potti but he retains his medical license.
+In late 2011, the North Carolina Medical Board reprimanded Potti but he retains his medical licence.
 The board issued its disciplinary action against Potti but imposed no sanctions.
 In its consent order, the North Carolina Medical Board stated that the board has no evidence from which it could conclude that Potti received funding for medical research as a result of the inaccuracies that he would not have otherwise received, but concluded that "...Potti's conduct as described herein constitutes unprofessional conduct..."
-In separate action on Potti's medical license, the North Carolina Medical Board reviewed 11 payments made to settle malpractice claims and posted on its website that "no public action was warranted".
-Potti was issued a medical license in Missouri on 1 February 2011; on 6 March 2012, the Missouri medical board (known as the Board of Registration for the Healing Arts) issued a reprimand on the basis of actions taken by the North Carolina Medical Board.
+In separate action on Potti's medical licence, the North Carolina Medical Board reviewed 11 payments made to settle malpractice claims and posted on its website that "no public action was warranted".
+Potti was issued a medical licence in Missouri on 1 February 2011; on 6 March 2012, the Missouri medical board (known as the Board of Registration for the Healing Arts) issued a reprimand on the basis of actions taken by the North Carolina Medical Board.